 Welcome to the George Washington University Internal Medicine Residency Program!

 - Innovations in training: Our goal is to train the physicians of the future.
 To us, that includes delivering systems-based, high-value patient care that incorporates the principles of quality improvement.
 Our mandatory three-year Quality Improvement and High Value Care curriculum not only teaches residents the principles of QI and patient safety, but also provides mentorship for each resident to design and implement a QI project in one of our clinical settings.
 We also recognize the importance of creating a supportive environment to allow our residents to develop to their fullest potential.
-We utilize several program activities to promote wellness, including off-site workshops twice per year, quarterly happy hours/social events, winter holiday and end-of-the-year parties, and Pet Therapy at GWUH (for housestaff, attendings and patients!).
+We utilize several program activities to promote wellness, including off-site workshops twice per year, quarterly social events, winter holiday and end-of-the-year parties, our department’s annual Cuentos humanities publication, and pet therapy available at GWUH (for housestaff, attendings and patients!).

 Please learn more about us by reading our website - we think you'll like what you see!